etlaM21/t1mesculptures/thesis/README.md

 - Motivation (& Problem Statement?)
 - Defining T1MESCULPTURES (surface level, broad)
 - Research Questions & Hypotheses
+- Methodology
+  - Part 1: Comparative Analysis (for RQ1)
+  - Part 2: Qualitative User Study (for RQs 2 & 3)
 - Structure of the Thesis

 _Ressources:_
 - Wayne C. Booth, The Craft of Research
+- Mieke Bal, Looking In: The Art of Viewing (how to compare artworks)
+- Virginia Braun & Victoria Clarke, Using thematic analysis in psychology (how to do qualitative studies)

 ### Part I – Context and Methodology